 Tired of Reading?
 Please listen to the blog

-On April 30, 2020, Texila American University (TAU or Texila) organized a panel discussion on education institutions preparedness of COVID-19 and the impact of online learning.
-The discussion organized in TAU’s virtual platform saw attendance from students, staff, and the faculty.
+On April 30, 2020, Texila American University (TAU or Texila) organized a panel discussion on education institutions’ preparedness for COVID-19 and the impact of online learning.
+The discussion organized in TAU’s virtual platform saw attendance from students, staff, and faculty.

 The event is part of the first of the multiple discussions planned by TAU’s COVID task force team.

 - Dr. Jagan Nadipelly, Asst.
 Dean

 The discussion started with Dr. Bansal, introducing the speakers, and welcoming the audience.
 He discussed the impact COVID-19 created on the education community in Guyana and the world.

 Mr. Syam Kumar explained the measures adopted by Texila during the current emergency, which started by implementing social distancing measures and the installation of sanitizers all across the campus.
 A COVID task force was created, which took up the challenge of disseminating information relating to COVID-19 and measures to be adopted.
 The University voluntarily promoted lockdown around the middle of March on campus and the hostel area and disseminated masks and gloves to students, faculty, and staff.
 All the classes were converted to the virtual mode.

 Panelists contributed by discussing measures adopted by Texila and some of the other institutions in the region.
 Dr. Duckworth also updated the group on guidelines from LCME on conducting clinical, didactic classes during the lockdown period.

 Dr. Dheeraj (Moderator Comment)

 Student Affairs and IT teams are available for students all the time to respond to the need of the students.